surister/cratedb-guide/docs/admin/upgrade/full.rst

 ..
 WARNING::

-    Before upgrading, you should `back up your data`_.
+    Before upgrading, you should :ref:`back up your data
+    <crate-reference:snapshot-restore>`.

 Stop every node
 ---------------